alexandertrefz/essence/packages/website/diagnostics.md

 unconditional — a call reached through a `match` that narrows the receiver, or guarded by a branch that returns a base value, is left alone.

+### `recursive-type-declaration`

+A Type Alias or a Choice names itself — directly (`type Node = { next: Node }`), or around a cycle of declarations (`type A = { b: B }` with `type B = { a: A }`).
+A Type declaration is substituted wherever it is named, so resolving one that reaches itself would never finish.
+Recursive Type declarations are not part of the language yet; the cycle has to be broken.

+Every declaration in the cycle reports, each pointing at the name that carries it onwards, and a note spells the whole way round.
+A Generic's default Type counts as naming — `type A<Item = A<Integer>>` is a cycle of one.

+Each name in the cycle is still declared, as a Type nothing else can be checked against, so the rest of the Program is reported on its own terms rather than as a pile of Types that "are not declared".
+The one recursive shape reported differently is a GENERIC Choice naming itself in a payload, which has its own code, `recursive-generic-choice`.

 ### `top-level-return`

 A `<-` outside of any Function.